Naoya Uematsu: Mixed martial arts career

-Uematsu began at the age of 12 in junior high school.
-He started training in shoot wrestling at Shooto Gym K'z Factory under Kazuhiro Kusayanagi when he was 16 and immediately became an undefeated champion in amateur competitions.
-He also trained in sumo wrestling, sambo and muay thai at the Crosspoint Gym.
+Uematsu began studying Judo at the age of 12 in middle school.
+He started training in Shooto at Gym K'z Factory under Kazuhiro Kusayanagi when he was 16 and immediately became an undefeated champion in competitions.
+He also trained in Sambo and Muay Thai at the Crosspoint Gym.
 He is a Brazilian Jiu-Jitsu black belt with training under Biviano Fernandez and Leonardo Vieira.

 Early career

 Uematsu debuted in the Lumax Cup lightweight tournament in 1997 defeating Takashi Ochi and Mitsuo Matsumoto.
 He made it to the finals, where he defeated Caol Uno via achilles lock under twenty three seconds in the first round.

 Shooto

-Uematsu would rack up an undefeated 11-0-2 record in 6 years in Shooto defeating luminaries such as Katsuya Toida and Noboru Asahi.
-His streak came to an end on September 16th, 2002 on a loss to Bao Quach at Shooto: Treasure Hunt 10.
-Uematsu faced Joao Roque on January 24, 2003, losing via unanimous decision.
+Uematsu would rack up an undefeated 11–0–2 record in 6 years in Shooto defeating luminaries such as Katsuya Toida and Noboru Asahi.
+His streak came to an end on 16 September 2002 on a loss to Bao Quach at Shooto: Treasure Hunt 10.
+Uematsu faced Joao Roque on 24 January 2003, losing via unanimous decision.
 Uematsu would go on to face Jens Pulver, Gilbert Melendez and Hideki Kadowaki later in his Shooto career.
-He left Shooto in 2006 at a record of 14-5-2, following a loss to Kenji Osawa.
+He left Shooto in 2006 at a record of 14–5–2, following a loss to Kenji Osawa.